 Describe your event planning background/experience.

-From planning bridal showers and baby showers for friends, to fundraisers for a non-profit, to corporate seminars and trade shows, to department and student org events at a university, as well as, any external groups I have seen a lot of different events and different work environments.
+From planning bridal showers and baby showers for friends, to fundraisers for a non-profit, to corporate seminars and trade shows, to department and student org events at a university, I have seen a lot of different events and different work environments.
 Wedding planning brings a different, more personal side to things that I thoroughly enjoy.
-I love building relationships with people and that is one of the reasons I chose events in the first place, the opportunity to build relationships and be part of big days, whether for companies or individuals.
+I love building relationships with people and that is one of the reasons I chose events in the first place – because of the opportunity to build relationships and be part of big days, whether for companies or individuals.

 What is your favorite event you’ve planned to date?

-My favorite event has been a seminar that I helped plan during one of my internships in college.
-It was my first onsite event that was multi-day, had different locations to coordinate at, and was just fun to be around the customers attending.
+My favorite event I’ve planned so far was during one of my internships in college.
+It was my first on-site event that was multi-day, had different locations to coordinate.
 It was worth the long days and made me realize I enjoyed events more than I thought.

 What is your dream job (other than event planner?)